Skip to content

 However, to run tests in CI you need to install either playwright or webdriverio.
 We also recommend switching to either one of them for testing locally instead of using the default preview provider since it relies on simulating events instead of using Chrome DevTools Protocol.

 If you don't already use one of these tools, we recommend starting with Playwright because it supports parallel execution, which makes your tests run faster.
-Additionally, the Chrome DevTools Protocol that Playwright uses is generally faster than WebDriver.
+Additionally, Playwright uses Chrome DevTools Protocol which is generally faster than WebDriver.

 Playwright is a framework for Web Testing and Automation.